 Trinidad Scorpion, also known as Moruga Scorpion, is named after the location it originated from Moruga, Trinidad.
 One of the world’s hottest peppers, Trinidad Scorpion tops the charts at a bewildering 2,000,000 Scoville units.
 A jalapeno comes in from 2,500 to 10,000 Scoville units.
 The immense heat kicks in and lingers on after the initial tasting.
 Growing tip: depending on the area pollinator population, pollination by hand may be needed.
 Watering less during the fruiting stage will produce smaller peppers but it will increase the heat.

-Please note: ALWAYS wear latex/nitrile gloves when handling these peppers and avoid contact with face and eyes.
+Please note: Always wear latex/nitrile gloves when handling these peppers and avoid contact with the face and eyes.
 Keep out of reach of children and pets.

 |Soil||Rich, organic and well draining|

 |Watering||Moderate and even moisture to get plant established and until the fruit sets, then less as fruit matures|